yeti01/nec2/README.md

 * Fixes taken from Arie Voors (the author of 4nec2)
 * Redirection of terminal standard input and output

-Before you start, adapt the file `nec2dpar.inc` to your needs.
+Before you start, adapt the file `NEC2DPAR.INC` to your needs.
 You can choose the maximum number of segments used by the program here.
 A default is already configured.

-If this doesn't work, link the needed configuration file by e.g.:

-        $ ln -s nec2d3000.inc NEC2DPAR.INC

 The `gfortran` compiler is needed to build the program.
 A `Makefile` is included so that you simply have to run `make` to compile the
 source: